Primary cutaneous adenoid cystic carcinoma

 Primary cutaneous adenoid cystic carcinoma is a cutaneous condition characterized by a tumor that usually presents on the chest, scalp, or vulva of middle- to older-aged persons.
-Primary cutaneous adenoid cystic carcinomas have been misinterpreted as metastatic lesions.
+It is a hard, slow growing, ill-defined tumor causing discomfort, itching, and secondary baldness, or may be asymptomatic.
+The condition is rare and believed to be caused by somatic mutations.
 It was characterized in 1975.

-Primary cutaneous adenoid cystic carcinoma is a hard, slowly expanding, ill-defined tumor causing discomfort, itching, and secondary baldness, or may be asymptomatic.

-Primary cutaneous adenoid cystic carcinoma is a rare condition that is believed to be caused by somatic mutations.

-Primary cutaneous adenoid cystic carcinoma diagnosis relies on tumor histology features, but a comprehensive clinical and radiographic examination is necessary to identify other primary disease indications, especially in salivary glands.

-Primary cutaneous adenoid cystic carcinoma therapy involves broad surgical excision with a 2 cm safety margin, and lymphadenectomy if nodal involvement is suspected.
+Diagnosis relies on tumor histology features, but a comprehensive clinical and radiographic examination is necessary to identify other primary disease indications, especially in salivary glands.
+The condition is treated with broad surgical excision with a 2 cm safety margin, and lymphadenectomy if nodal involvement is suspected.

 Signs and symptoms

 Primary cutaneous adenoid cystic carcinoma frequently manifests as a hard, slowly expanding, ill-defined nodule or tumor that can cause symptoms including discomfort, itching, and secondary baldness, or it might be asymptomatic.
 The locations of predilection have been the chest and scalp (at least 40%).